davmixcool/customgpt/README.md

 CustomGPT client library for nodejs.
 You need the customgpt service running to use this library.
 You can reach out to me privately at (hello@davidoti.com) to purchase a licence.

 ## Features
-* Train CustomGPT with your data
+* Train ChatGPT with your data
 * Supports Clip vision (Can detect image links in your content)

 ## Install